Under 2 hours

 If you smell a hot, mechanical odor, the vacuum’s electrical cord may be damaged or worn.
 Be safe and get a professional to replace it, as a faulty cord can cause a fire or electrical shock.

 Ready to find a vacuum cleaner, vacuum cleaner parts or other supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
+Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.